graphadvantage/marvel-graph-practicum/README.md

 ```

-### Exercise 9:  Application enhancements
+### Exercise 11:  Application API enhancements

-1. Write endpoints for retrieving comics and series from a character
+1. Write/update endpoints for retrieving some comics and series for a specific character
 2. Enhance the application to pull through details, including images for comics and series
 3. Render these in the Character panel
+.. there are some commented-out code snippets that might be helpful for serializing arrays...

-### Excercise 10: Make it great!
+### Excercise 12: Make it great!

-1. Seems like it would be cool to search by a Series and get the characters that appeared in that series... in a new page perhaps?
+Anything goes - seems like it would be cool to search by a Series and get the characters that appeared in that series... in a new page perhaps?
+Characters who know each other?
+Creator summary?
 Or maybe something else entirely?
 Do your best hacking, and we'll put it up for a class vote!